-The previous articles in this series as an exceptional artist Picasso have introduced impressions from a wide variety of perspectives-bit by bit, they guess what it is that "of all places" Picasso became a legend.
+The previous articles in this series about the exceptional artist Picasso have presented you with impressions from a wide variety of perspectives – little by little, these hint at why “of all people” Picasso became a legend.

 The conclusion of the article series is a kind of exclamation mark, a quick look at how present Picasso in the world of the Picasso year 2023 (the 50th anniversary of the death of the Spanish painter )-the proof that the legend Picasso lives.